Christmas cactus, Schlumbergera : cultivation and care for a stunning winter flowering

 →Our decorative foliage houseplants and our flowering houseplants.

-→Our collection of houseplant books
+→Our collection of books on houseplants

 Frequently asked questions

 You can move the Christmas cactus outdoors from late spring, when nighttime temperatures stabilise above 10°C. This period usually corresponds to the second half of May.
-Below this threshold, the plant may experience thermal stress, which can affect its health and compromise future flowering.
+Below this threshold, the plant may experience thermal stress, which can affect its health and compromise its future flowering.

 Comments